 13. Bring spare parts and tools.
 Wheelchairs can take tremendous abuse while traveling; assemble a small kit of spare parts and tools for emergency repairs.
 You may also be required to dismantle a wheelchair for certain flights or activities; make sure you and your traveling companions know how to do this.

 14. Know your rights.
 Before going through airport security, be aware of the TSA's rules for travelers with disabilities and medical conditions.
-The U.S. Department of Transportation's Aviation Consumer Protection Division has a comprehensive guide to the rights of disabled air travelers.
+The U.S. Department of Transportation's Aviation Consumer Protection Division has a comprehensive guide to the rights of air travelers with disabilities.

 Accessible Journeys: Tour operator for slow walkers, wheelchair travelers and their companions